basecamp/handbook/benefits-and-perks.md

 * Employee-child(ren) medical coverage: $139.43
 * Employee-family medical coverage: $204.76

-If you're based outside of the US and pay for private health insurance, you can request reimbusement of 75% of your insurance payments.
+If you're based outside of the US and pay for private health insurance, you can request reimbusement for 75% of your insurance payments.
 That expense is capped at the amount Basecamp pays per employee on the US employee group plan.
 Ping Andrea for details.

 ### Dental Insurance
 Dental insurance is provided in the US via MetLife.
 The company pays 100% of the premium.
 Open enrollment is in November every year, with new coverage beginning December 1.
 Marriages and domestic partnerships are covered equally.